amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/ahs_local.rst

 Usage
 ~~~~~

+Connecting to the device will require installing `Braket SDK <https://github.com/aws/amazon-braket-sdk-python#prerequisites>`_, which can be done via

+>>> pip install amazon-braket-sdk

 After the Braket SDK and the plugin are installed you immediately have access to the `local Braket AHS simulator <https://docs.aws.amazon.com/braket/latest/developerguide/braket-devices.html#braket-simulator-ahs-local>`_ in PennyLane.

 The local AHS device is not gate-based.
 Instead, it is compatible with the `ParametrizedEvolution <https://docs.pennylane.ai/en/stable/code/api/pennylane.pulse.ParametrizedEvolution.html>`_